pgpkg/pgpkg/docs/pages/tutorial.md

     (1 row)

 Hmm, that didn't quite work how we wanted.
 Let's change the function.

-Edit func.sql:
+With traditional migration tools, you would need to add a new version of the function.
+With `pgpkg` you just need to edit the existing definition.
+So, edit func.sql:

     create or replace function hello.func() returns text language plpgsql as $$ begin